EPA official says water will be cleaner after deregulation announcement

 Robin Blakeman is the Project Coordinator with the Ohio Valley Environmental Coalition and she says this announcement puts people at risk.

-“This rule will hit West Virginia really hard in that over one million West Virginian’s depend on drinking water that comes from areas containing streams that would lost protections,” Blakeman said.
+“This rule will hit West Virginia really hard in that over one million West Virginian’s depend on drinking water that comes from areas containing streams that would lose protections,” Blakeman said.

 “Water will definitely get cleaner,” Servidio said.
 “We’re following what has been proposed and has been established by Congress.”